2020 is the 21st year of our WOMEN’S

 Our house concerts are for inn guests only.

-Singer-songwriter-parking lot attendant Jamie Anderson has played her songs in hundreds of venues including women’s music festivals, pride events and colleges.
+Singer-songwriter-parking lot attendant Jamie Anderson has played her unique original songs in hundreds of venues in four countries including forty-seven US states.
+Her eleven recordings include the 2019 release The Truth Appears.

 Learn more about Jamie Anderson here.